mlanca-c/randominette/README.md

 ```
 randominette -s
 ```
+### Flags
+-s will allow you to specify a cluster and a campus
+-r will give you a whole row of victims

 ## Requirements
 Besides those defined in the requirements.txt file, you must have set the following two environment variables:
 | Variable | Expansion |